 Don’t expect employees to always remain on duty (even when technically off duty).
 The internet and smartphones has made it possible for employers to demand that employees always be available to answer questions and take calls outside of the official work day.

 Employees need that time to recoup from the stress of the work day.
 Expecting employees to always answer emails (even after work hours) leads to extended periods of increased stress.
-The fallout from stress related physical and mental issues can outweigh the benefit from immediate answers to emails from management.
+The fallout from stress related mental and physical health issues can outweigh the benefit from immediate answers to emails from management.

 Teach Stress Relief Strategies:

 Business productivity is dependent on the productivity of employees.
-Employee’s productivity, unlike robots or machinery, is highly dependent on their mental health.
-Stress, anxiety, or depression can all lead to dips in productivity, innovation, and attendance.
+Employee’s productivity, unlike robots or machinery, is highly dependent on their positive mental health and work.
+Stress, anxiety, or depression in the workplace can all lead to dips in productivity, innovation, and attendance.
 That can affect the company’s financial success.

 Companies should try to adopt policies that create an environment that doesn’t lead to an increase in employee stress, anxiety, and depression.
 And they might consider implementing perks that prevent and alleviate mental health issues.
 Your company and your employees will thank you.